Essential PDPA Compliance Guide for Singapore Businesses

 Technical measures range from installing anti-virus software on computer systems to maintaining a strong password for electronic files containing personal data.

-The PDPA Assessment Toolkit available on the Personal Data Protection Commission’s (PDPC) webpage may be helpful in identifying the areas in which your business is not PDPA compliant.
+The PDPA Assessment Toolkit available on the PDPC website may be helpful in identifying the areas in which your business is not PDPA compliant.